-Do you know about the documents you need to sell your land in Southern California?
+Do you know about the documents you need to sell your land in Greater Los Angeles?
 We can help you make sure you have everything you need before selling your property.
 Learn more about what you will need in our latest post!

 Selling land might seem more simple than selling a house, however, there are some documents you should have available before you sell.
 Being prepared and having everything in order will help the transaction to run smoothly without any bumps in the road.
-Keep reading to learn more about the documents you will need when selling land in Southern California!
+Keep reading to learn more about the documents you will need when selling land in Greater Los Angeles!

 This is what a prospective buyer will sign when initially making an offer.
 It states that they will go through with the purchase so long as everything outlined in the contract is taken care of.
 It is not a legally binding contract.
 If problems come up with the property or title, the potential buyer has the option to cancel the sale.